wilfriedvanasten/haste-dome/README.md

 # Haste-Dome

-This library is a wrapper intended to be used in addition to Haste.DOM.
+This library is a wrapper around, but intended to be used in addition to, Haste.DOM.
 It aims to make a top-down approach to constructing elements more comfortable.
 A top-down approach is more natural especially if you consider that elements are just a representation of the HTML